×

 Selecting CSS Selector

 Example 1 in the image shows several returned elements, while Example 2 in the image shows just one.
-This is what you should be looking for.
+Example 2 is what you should be looking for.

 You can also close and re-open the popup to make sure that the class changes with the change in the element.
 If so, we can use it as a trigger to detect any changes in the popup and fire an event.

 Once you have the correct element, copy the CSS Selector.
-This will be the text between the double quotes from the div class that returned your single popup element.
+This is the text between the double quotes from the div class that returned your single popup element.

 Then, paste this CSS selector to our new trigger.